Hale County, Alabama: Tourism

 Greensboro, the county seat, is home to the Safe House Black History Museum.
 On March 21, 1968, Martin Luther King Jr. attended a meeting at Greensboro's St. Matthew Church, and then spent the night in this house where he sought refuge from the Ku Klux Klan.
 The museum reveals the struggle for equality for African Americans in Alabama, and its founder, Theresa Burroughs, was both a family friend of King, and a foot soldier in the Civil Rights Movement.
 Historically William Burns Paterson had set up Tullibody Academy for African Americans in Greensboro.

 Greensboro is also home to a large number of antebellum-era houses and churches, including some that are listed on the National Register of Historic Places such as Glencairn and Magnolia Grove.

 Education

-All residents in the county are in the Hale County School District.
+All residents in the county are in the Hale County Schools.